 - Being knowledgeable about history and having a good understanding of Chronology.
 By the time we leave school, we should:

 - Have a good historical vocabulary which supports oracy skills.

 - Be informed about civilizations and empires from the past, understand why they were important and why we still learn about them today.

 - Have an understanding of important periods and events that affected the New Brighton, Wallasey and Merseyside area.
 Specifically, we will learn about the impact of the slavery, the shipping boom and the World Wars.

 - Have knowledge about some famous people from history and their impact.

 - Developing our Spiritual, Social, Cultural and Moral understanding.
 We will learn about times in history but also celebrate cultures and reflect on significant events.
-We will do this by participating in SMSC topics such as Black History Month, Holocaust Memorial Day.
+We will do this by participating in SMSC topics such as Black History Month, Holocaust Memorial Day and International Women’s Day.
 History should help to form our moral compass and social awareness.

 Please see 'Files to Download' for more information.